coltonmilbrandt/gwin-protocol/README.md

 ```

 3. Set up your private key (use a test wallet!) and run deploy script with goerli network flag and copy contract address from logs

+> Note: You may need to clear the build folder between deployments and testing, particulary when you restart ganache or change networks.
+You can safely delete the build folder so that the proper contract is referenced.

 ```
 brownie run scripts/deploy_pools.py --network goerli